Aid for refugees

-Another burden on the development of the former Soviet republic is the now "frozen" conflict over the region of Transnistria.
+Another burden on the country's development is the now "frozen" conflict over the region of Transnistria.
 Since 1990, the narrow strip of land in the east has been de facto independent of the central government in Chişinău and remains close to Moscow.

 With the start of the Ukraine war, the situation in Moldova has worsened.
 Over 500,000 refugees have already entered the small country.
 Even if many continue their journey, providing for the new arrivals is a feat for the economically weak state.
 Added to this is the fear that the ever-approaching war might not stop at the Moldovan border.